-Research shows early promise of new drug for cancers caused by virusesJanuary 14th, 2014 in Cancer /
+Research shows early promise of new drug for cancers caused by virusesJanuary 14, 2014 in Medicine & Health / Cancer

 Christopher Parsons, MD, Director of the HIV Malignancies Program at LSU Health Sciences Center New Orleans, is the senior author of a paper that is the first to report that specialized fat (lipid) molecules, called sphingolipids, play a key role in the survival of aggressive lymphomas caused by viruses.
 The paper also reveals a new therapy for preventing production of sphingolipids by lymphoma cells, thereby killing these cells, which are often resistant to standard therapies.
 The study is published in the January 2014 issue of Molecular Cancer Therapeutics, a journal of the American Association for Cancer Research.